 Note: Our Vital Connections On Air episodes are audio-based interviews.
 Written transcripts are generated using a combination of speech recognition software and human transcribers, and may contain errors.
 Please check the corresponding audio before referencing content in print.

-Christy Kallevig: Welcome to Vital Connections on Air, a podcast brought to you by University of Minnesota Extension's Center for Community Vitality that explores trends and topics important to communities and leaders throughout Minnesota.
-My name is Christy Kallevig, and today we are joined by Judy Halterstrom, the Executive Director of Litchfield Chamber of Commerce; and David Krueger, the Executive Director of the Meeker Development Corporation.
+Christy Kallevig: Welcome to Vital Connections On Air, a podcast brought to you by University of Minnesota Extension's Center for Community Vitality that explores trends and topics important to communities and leaders throughout Minnesota.
+My name is Christy Kallevig, and today we are joined by Judy Hulterstrum, the Executive Director of Litchfield Chamber of Commerce; and David Krueger, the Executive Director of the Meeker Development Corporation.
 They are here to tell us today about the exciting things happening in Litchfield Minnesota, where they are working to rewrite their community's narrative through the Make It Litchfield Initiative.
 Thank you both for joining me today.

-Judy Halterstrom: Thank you for having us.
+Judy Hulterstrum: Thank you for having us.

 David Krueger: Thank you.